qween-beth/foodiebot/README.md

 ---

 Thank you for checking out the AI Food Analyzer!
-If you have any questions or feedback, feel free to reach out or open an issue on the GitHub repository.
-Happy coding! 🎉
+If you have any new ideas or workflows, feel free to reach out or open an issue on the GitHub repository.
+Cheers! 🎉